 Next, create the front-end WordPress form with Gravity Forms.

-Make sure that your form includes the Gravity Forms signature field, as well as fields for any additional information that you want to collect and/or include in your signed PDF document:
+Make sure that your WordPress form includes the Gravity Forms signature field, as well as field values for any additional e-signature information that you want to collect and/or include in your signed PDF document:

-Feel free to include conditional logic if needed.
+Feel free to include conditional logic if needed to work with Google Chrome, Firefox, Safari, or Android and touchscreen devices.

 3. Map Form Fields and Set Up Notifications

-In the Gravity Forms editor, go to Settings → Fillable PDFs:
+In the Gravity Forms editor on your WordPress website, go to Settings → Fillable PDFs:

 To add the signature image/signature information, make sure to select the Signature field.
 And you can also automatically add the Entry Date to the date field from the form meta:

 And that’s it!
-Your form is ready to go.
+Your Gravity form is ready to go.

-If needed, you can also attach your signed PDF document to any Gravity Forms email notifications that you’ve created, which lets you deliver the signed document to the signer or a site admin:
+You can also attach your signed PDF document to any Gravity Forms email notifications that you’ve created, which lets you deliver the signed document to the signer, a web server, or a site admin:

 How the Gravity Forms Signature Field Works on Different Devices